 You can check Netflix availability for the region you want to use on the NordVPN website.

 Is NordVPN good for torrenting?
 (Yes)

 Yes, NordVPN is an excellent choice for torrenting because it is a verified no logs VPN provider and there are zero restrictions on torrenting or P2P downloads.

 When torrenting with NordVPN, be sure to enable the kill switch to protect you in case the connection drops.
 This will ensure your real IP address stays protected and secure.
-You can also find guides on the NordVPN website showing you how to setup NordVPN with uTorrent and BitTorrent clients.
+You can also find guides showing you how to setup NordVPN with uTorrent and BitTorrent clients.

 See the VPNs for torrenting guide for additional information.

 For this NordVPN review I also checked a number of different servers to verify the true server location.
 Some VPNs use what they refer to as “virtual server locations“.
 One example of this would be a server in Singapore spoofing a location of Sri Lanka.
 This is easy for VPNs to do because they can declare any location they want for a range of IP addresses they purchase.